lavyoliveira/reminder-backend/README.md

 # Reminder backend

-> Created for Dti digital test.
-A new Flutter app to remind the tasks.
+> A new Flutter app to remind the tasks.
 Backend is integrated with Firebase database, among with created apis to get the datas for the Flutter Reminder.

 ### What is already done?